 Familiarise yourself with basics on speed limits, road signs, parking regulations, use of seatbelts, compulsory items required in vehicles, the legal driving age and accident procedures.

 If stopped at a roadblock, be courteous and responsive to questions asked by the authorities.
 Do request an officer’s identification card and if it isn’t displayed then do not provide payment for any speed fines or ‘offences’.
 Ask the officer to follow you to the nearest police station and resolve the matter there.

 Different rules apply at each country border.
 When travelling across borders you will be required to produce the vehicle registration papers or the rental agreement.
 Confirm that you have adequate insurance cover and whether you need to obtain additional Third Party insurances (required in Africa) or pay road permits or taxes.
 Vehicles that cross any border are, by law, required to display the distinguishing sign to indicate its country of registration.

 Various things should be considered when renting a vehicle.
 Confirm if your rental vehicle has breakdown cover and the procedures to follow in time of need.
-AA Members travelling internationally qualify for certain reciprocal benefits.

 Avoid petty arguments about directions.
 Invest in a decent map and study it before you travel.
 Better yet, it could be worth your while investing in a GPS navigational unit and purchasing and downloading the country map prior to your trip.
 Tom Tom provides a global solution.
 If buying is not an option, consider renting one.